thumbliner/thumbliner/work.md

 > Somewhere ages and ages hence:
 > Two roads diverged in a wood, and I—
 > I took the one less traveled by,
-> And that has made all the difference.
+> And that has made all the difference.”
 > — Robert Frost

 ---